openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 See the `New discussions forum experience wiki page`_ for a detailed explanation of new and improved functionality.

-Known issues: Discussions MFE (rendered in Discussions tab) uses tinyMCE v5 which is a different text editor compared to the in-line discussions.
+**Known issues**: Discussions MFE (rendered in Discussions tab) uses tinyMCE v5 which is a different text editor compared to the in-line discussions.
 As a result, there are some incompatibilities:

 #.
 Hyperlinks created in MFE do not appear in in-line discussions
 #.
 Images uploaded in MFE do not appear in in-line discussions in some cases